openfirmware/maps_server/README.md

 For PostgreSQL and `mod_tile` monitoring plugins, use the `monitoring` recipe.

+### `mapproxy` Recipe

+Installs MapProxy for serving Mapnik stylesheets via WMS, WMS-C, and/or WMTS.
+Must be ran *after* setting up PostgreSQL and Mapnik using `openstreetmap_carto` or `arcticwebmap`, as this recipe depends on the import and stylesheets already existing.

+TODO: Support attributes, automatic generation of MapProxy configuration, auto-starting MapProxy server

 ### `monitoring` Recipe

 Runs the `base_monitoring` recipe, then installs custom Munin plugins to collect statistics from PostgreSQL and `mod_tile`.